-His concert engagements have included performances with the Royal Concertgebouw Orchestra, Rotterdam Philharmonic Orchestra, BBC National Orchestra of Wales, Hong Kong Philharmonic, Chicago Symphony Orchestra, Boston Symphony Orchestra, Dallas Symphony Orchestra, Staatskapelle Dresden, Radio Filharmonisch Orkest, Birmingham Symphony Orchestra, Residentie Orkest, NDR Sinfonieorchester, Concerto Köln, Göteborgs Symfoniker and Orchestre Philharmonique du Luxembourg.
+His concert engagements have included performances with the Chicago Symphony Orchestra, Boston Symphony Orchestra, BBC National Orchestra of Wales, Hong Kong Philharmonic, Dallas Symphony Orchestra, Staatskapelle Dresden, Birmingham Symphony Orchestra, NDR Sinfonieorchester, Concerto Köln, Göteborgs Symfoniker and Orchestre Philharmonique du Luxembourg.

-Recently on the concert stage Mr. Reijans performed in Mahler's Das Lied von der Erde, Verdi’s Requiem, Beethoven’s Symphony No. 9, Mendelssohn’s Elias and Die erste Walpurgisnacht and Lizst’s Faust Symphony.
-He has also performed Hohe Messe and the arias and role of the evangelist in St. John Passion and St. Matthew Passion (Bach), Messiah and La Resurrezione (Händel), Requiem, Krönungsmesse and Der Messias (Mozart), Die Schöpfung (Haydn), Petite Messe Solennelle (Rossini), L'Enfance du Christ (Berlioz), Messa di Gloria (Puccini), Te Deum (Bruckner), The Bells (Rachmaninov), Serenade for Tenor and Horn (Britten) and Child of our time (Tippett).
+On the concert stage his repertoire is very extensive.
+Highlights have included Mahler's Symphony No. 9 (Beethoven), Elias, Paulus and Die erste Walpurgisnacht (Mendelssohn), Faust Symphony (Liszt), Requiem (Verdi), and Das Lied von der Erde (Mahler).
+He has also performed Höhe Messe and arias and evangelist in St. John Passion and St. Matthew Passion (Bach), Messiah and La Resurrezione (Händel), Requiem, Krönungsmesse and Der Messias (Mozart), Die Schöpfung (Haydn), Petite Messe Solennelle (Rossini), L'Enfance du Christ (Berlioz), Messa di Gloria (Puccini), Te Deum (Bruckner), The Bells (Rachmaninov), Serenade for Tenor and Horn (Britten) and A child of our time (Tippett).

-After completing his studies in political science and communication science, Mr. Reijans’s formative years as a singer were in Amsterdam at the Sweelinck Conservatorium, in Philadelphia at The Curtis Institute of Music and in San Francisco as part of the Merola Opera Program.
-He won first prize in the Cristina Deutekom Concours in 1996 and represented The Netherlands at the Cardiff Singer of the World Competition in 1997.
+After completing his studies in political science and communication science, Reijans’ formative years as a singer were in Amsterdam at the Sweelinck Conservatorium from 1990 to 1994, in Philadelphia at the Curtis Institute of Music (where he earned his Master of Music Degree in Opera), and in San Francisco as a Young Artist of the Merola Opera Program in the summer of 1996.
+He won first prize in the Cristina Deutekom Concours in the same year and represented the Netherlands at the Cardiff Singer of the World Competition in 1997.

-In addition to an extensive solo career, Marcel Reijans founded Dutch ensemble Frommermann, a group of five singers, pianist and guitarist that performs a wide variety of music ranging from Schubert and cabaret songs from the interbellum to modern popular songs.
-From 2005-2013 Mr. Reijans was the managing and artistic leader of Frommermann, leading them become one of the most well-known Dutch chamber music groups that specialise in light and classical music.
+In addition to an extensive solo career, Marcel Reijans founded Dutch ensemble Frommermann in 2005.
+This group of five singers, a pianist and a guitarist performs a wide variety of music ranging from Schubert and cabaret songs from the interbellum to modern popular songs.
+From 2005-2013, Reijans was the managing and artistic director of Frommermann, leading the ensemble to become one of the most well-known Dutch chamber music groups that specialize in light and classical music.